webiny/docs.webiny.com/docs/get-started/development-principles.md

 We are aware that this is a huge change.
 But we're also sure it's for the better.
 At Webiny, we've embraced this way of development and it is pushing us to write tests for our GraphQL schemas, which eliminates the need to deploy all the time.
 But also, it pushes us to optimize our serverless components even further, to reduce the deploy time as much as possible.

 Our CLI supports selective component deploy, so you can only deploy the component you're working on.
 Depending on how big your service is, a deploy will take from `~7-20` seconds.
 For example, a service like `i18n` or `security` takes `7s` to deploy.
 If you're working on a Page Builder API plugin, that will take you around `20s` to deploy, since that service is much bigger.

-Our watch mechanism re-deploys components as soon as there is a change, and will notify you if there is another deploy in progress.
+Our watch mechanism redeploys components as soon as there is a change, and will notify you if there is another deploy in progress.

 ### GraphQL schema tests